Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 - More expensive

-It's been around for a while now, but the Galaxy Watch Active 2 is still one of the best Android smartwatches out there.
-Sure, it might not have the successor's new BioActive sensor, but you still get heart-rate monitoring, ECG, blood oxygen tracking, and more.
+It's been around for a while now, but the Galaxy Watch Active 2 is still one of the best Android smartwatches you can buy for many reasons.
+It may not have the successor's new BioActive sensor, but you still get heart-rate monitoring, ECG, blood oxygen tracking, and more.
 You'll also be able to opt for LTE connectivity if you see fit.

 Pros